tdjastrzebski/vscode-cppbuild/README.md

 `cppbuild <config name> [build type] -w`
 e.g. `cppbuild gcc debug -w`
 `-w` switch with no path tells **cppbuild** to use the current VS Code workspace.
-Add `-d` switch to output executed commands, `-c` switch to continue on errors or `-f` switch to force rebuild.
+Add `-d` switch to output executed commands, `-c` switch to continue on errors or `-f` switch to force rebuild of all files.

 Run `cppbuild --help` for more options.

+# The idea
 Sample build type:
 ```yaml
 {